danielnemenyi/latoupiefolle/_notes/dialogue-1-pereira.md

 interesting thing.
-I don\'t know how systematic it is, but at least there\'s some lovely insights I imagine into how many of those concepts make their way into the militant interventions, into the introduction by Fourquet, which words are actually used, which words get to be embedded, right, and which ones are not.
+I don\'t know how systematic it is, but at least there\'s some lovely insights I imagine into how many of those concepts make their way into the militant interventions, into the introduction by [[Fourquet]], which words are actually used, which words get to be embedded, right, and which ones are not.
 What is the stuff that you only deploy when you\'re deploying some sort of academic finesse in framing an argument?